“All of Sicily is a dimension of the imagination.”

 As its name implies, this magnificent hotel is an actual castle, with stone walls surrounding a courtyard paved in lava stone and located in the Val di Noto, a UNESCO World Heritage site.

-Located in the center of the Baroque town of Modica, very near the duomo di San Giorgio and the Castello dei Conti, this hotel is small and intimate - so much so that we sometimes also book rooms at the nearby Hotel Le Magnolie and split the group.
+Located in the center of the Baroque town of Modica, very near the duomo di San Giorgio and the Castello dei Conti, this hotel is small and intimate.
+You will love hanging out on the terrace with a view overlooking the ancient town.

 NIGHT 7 >> ANTICO HOTEL ROMA 1880 / SIRACUSA

-This hotel of traditional Sicilian limestone architecture is located on the island of Ortigia, the old town center of Siracusa, and right now to the original temple of Minerva, the Roman goddess of wisdom/Book this Tour
+This hotel of traditional Sicilian limestone architecture is located on the island of Ortygia, the old town center of Siracusa, and right now to the original temple of Minerva, the Roman goddess of wisdom.Book this Tour

 Arrival & Departure

-- Two Zephyr guides accompany each trip, with a third added as necessary.
+- Two Zephyr guides (one local) accompany each trip, with a third added as necessary.

 - Double occupancy lodging is included.
 If you are traveling solo, we will match you with another traveler of the same gender.
 However, you may pay a single supplement to have your own room.

-- All of your dinners and breakfasts are included.
+- Six dinners (one dinner on your own in the town of Noto) and all breakfasts are included.
 Gratuity for these meals is also included.
 In general, we leave lunches open so that you have time to explore and enjoy the local flavors en route.

 - All your transportation is included once you meet your guides on the first day.